markliu22/MemeCoinAnnouncer/README.md

 ```

 4. Set up your credentials
-- Fill in your credentials in `app.py`:
+- Create a `.env` file in the root directory and fill in your credentials like `.env.example`:
   - Twitter/X account details
   - Twilio credentials (for SMS)
   - Gmail credentials (for email).
 Note, do not put your Gmail password in the file.
 Instead, generate an app password for your Gmail account and put that for the password.